Chapter 1:

 The opportunity to be a hero.

 Ace turned to catch a glimpse of Cecilia’s face just in case it was the last.
+Her blonde hair was glistening while her usual soft features were drawn and tense.

 Launching forward, he tackled the man off his feet and attempted to wrestle the weapon out of his hand.

-More silhouettes peered out from the smoke in the distance.
+“CECILIA!
+RUN!” he screamed, fingers scraping on the metallic grip as more silhouettes peered out from the smoke in the distance.

 There.
 I see it.
 The lineup for the shot.
 The break.

 “Stop there!”
-Ace shouted, brandishing the weapon in his hand like a new toy, still humming with energy from the last shot.
+Ace turned to face the figures now closing in on him.
+He brandished the weapon in his hand like a new toy, still humming with energy from the last shot.

 Where am I?

-“So it's you then.
+“So, it's you then.
 You're finally here."

 With a deafening crash, Ace was violently pulled back to consciousness.

-Struggling to catch his thoughts, the surroundings spun around him, different shapes bleeding into one another.
+The surroundings spun around him, different shapes bleeding into one another.

 “What do you think you’re doing?
 Do you have any idea who my father i- “